Up to 6 months 0% APR Financing Available! Learn More >

 How Much Does a Mobile Home Furnace Cost?

-• The Cost of the Furnace - Depending on the type and quality of mobile home furnace you choose, you should expect to pay between $950 - $1,200.
+• The Cost of the Furnace - Depending on the type and quality of the mobile home furnace you choose, you should expect to pay between $1000 - $1,700.
 That's not to say that you can't get even more expensive models.
 The good news is that this is considerably cheaper than a regular furnace for a traditionally built home.

 • The Cost of the Installation - Once you've decided on a furnace, it needs to be installed.
-Depending on the type and quality, the costs could range from $800 - $1,100+.
+Depending on the type, quality, and your location, the costs could range from $800 - $1,100+.
 The average time it takes HVAC specialists to install a furnace is 8 hours.
 The good news is that this is considerably cheaper than the cost of installation for a traditionally built home.

-• The Cost Of the Materials - Mobile and manufactured homes require special equipment to achieve a safe and efficient install of your mobile home furnace.
+• The Cost of the Materials - Mobile and manufactured homes require special equipment for the safe and efficient installation of your mobile home furnace.
 As we've already mentioned, mobile homes have smaller heating ducts and vents, which reduces the costs when compared to a traditional house.

 Install a Trusted Brand

-Look at the reviews and what other customers are saying about the brand you are choosing.
+Look at the reviews and what other customers are saying about the brand of mobile home furnace you want.
 There are many brands of manufactured and mobile home furnaces, and they have spent years building a loyal customer base.
 Also, seek the advice of HVAC specialists.
 They will point you in the direction of their most trusted brands.
-One company that immediately jumps out as a front runner for a quality mobile home furnace is Revolv.
+One company that immediately jumps out as a frontrunner for a quality mobile home furnace is Revolv.
 As part of Coleman's home division, Revolv is one of the most trusted names in gas and electric furnaces for mobile and manufactured homes.
-Their models range in value, from around $700 to just shy of $2,000.
+Their models range in value from around $900 to around $3000 for their highest quality units.
 There are pros and cons with each type of furnace, but you will see that with gas furnaces, the higher the price, the greater the efficiency.
-This is not the case with the electric varieties as they are considered to be 100% efficient and are considerably cheaper to purchase.
-Also, the warranties on the Revolv gas furnaces include one-year for parts and two years for labor.
+This is not the case with the electric varieties, as they are considered to be 100% efficient and are considerably cheaper to purchase.
+Also, IWAE offers fantastic warranties on the Revolv gas furnaces, including two years for parts and ten years for the heat exchanger.

 If one thing leaps out in this article, it is that you get what you pay for.
-When you are investing in an entry-level mobile home furnace, expect the BTUs and the efficiency to be lower than the top of the range models.
+When you are investing in an entry-level mobile home furnace, expect the BTUs and the efficiency to be lower than those of the top-of-the-range models.
 If the day-to-day running cost isn't a concern, then the budget end is a great place to start.
 You may live in a warmer climate and have less need for a powerful gas mobile home furnace.
 Instead, you should opt for an electric variety.
 You will get 100% efficiency, they are clean and quiet, and they are more compact.
 Whichever mobile home furnace you choose, make sure it's the best for your home.
-That way, you'll know that the choice you make is the right one and you won't come to regret it later.
 If you ever have any questions about mobile home furnaces, feel free to give us a call or leave a comment below.

 Leave your comment